tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/下载中心/更新日志/更新日志（Web & 小程序 & uni-app）_intl_en.md

 The actual width and height of an image are detected before the image message is sent.

 **Changes**

 - The HTTPS protocol is used by default.
 - [TIM.EVENT.GROUP_SYSTEM_NOTICE_RECEIVED](https://web.sdk.qcloud.com/im/doc/en/module-EVENT.html#.GROUP_SYSTEM_NOTICE_RECEIVED) events are sent when new group system notifications are received.

 **Bug fixing**

-- Screen splash occurred when mini programs sent image messages.
+- Flickering screen occurred after an image message is sent.
 - JPG or other images failed to be sent.